 Mile Square Theatre

 Mile Square Theatre, founded in 2003, is a leading Northern New Jersey non-profit, professional theatre, whose mission is to enrich and engage the region through the production of professional theatre and innovative arts education. while advancing theatre arts education for adults and children.
 MST produces professional theatre year round, including shows for young audiences.

 The Parish provides service to the poor and continues today with a very active food pantry, the distribution of sandwiches at lunchtime, and work at the Hoboken Shelter.
 In addition, the Ministry also serves the homebound and those in nursing homes through personal visits.

 TRUE Mentors stands for True Relationships Unearth Excellence.
 TRUE Mentors is Hoboken’s only nonprofit offering one-to-one mentoring program matching children ages 7 – 17 with adult mentors in the same community.

 WomenRising is the foremost community based organization for women in Hudson County.
 Governed and managed by women, WomenRising assists women and their families to achieve self sufficiency and live safe, fulfilling and productive lives, through social services, economic development and advocacy services.
 WomenRising seeks to ensure that economically poor families' critical need for affordable housing is addressed by maintaining a close, supportive relationship with its subsidiary, Fairmount Housing & Management Corp.

 A center for homeless and economically disadvantaged women and children; providing them with food, shelter, education, child care, counseling and advocacy.
-York Street's programs include Kenmare H.S, St. Mary’s Residence, The Nurturing Place, and St. Joseph’s Home.
+York Street's programs include Kenmare High School, St. Mary’s Residence, The Nurturing Place and St. Joseph’s Home.